Wednesday, February 22, 2012

 Big Brothers Big Sisters of America

 Big Brothers Big Sisters of America’s roots date to 1904, when Ernest Coulter, a New York City court clerk, established Big Brothers to match caring adults with young people who were getting into trouble.
 At the same time, members of Ladies of Charity were befriending girls who had come through the New York Children’s Court.
 That group would later become Catholic Big Sisters, and subsequently, Big Sisters International.
 In 1977, the two independent groups, Big Brothers Association and Big Sisters International, united together to become Big Brothers Big Sisters of America.
 Expanding its reach even further, Big Brothers Big Sisters International was founded in 1998, and now serves children in 12 countries.
+(Go to About Us, scroll and watch video, “100 Years of Big Brothers Big Sisters).

 Big Brothers Big Sisters of Mid-Florida